oscar-dev19/portfolio/education.md

 ---

 - **California State University San Marcos**
-  Bachelor of Science in Computer Science (In Progress)
+  Bachelor of Science in Computer Science

 - **Palomar College**
-  Associate of Science in Data Analytics (In Progress)
+  Associate of Science in Data Analytics